ImNotDarren/ScientificPaperClustering/README.md

 ## <a name="link-part-6">Communication</a>

-For the paper "On Whitehead's cut vertex lemma" written by Rylee Alanza and Lyman, the recommender recommends **"Local rainbow colorings for various graphs"**, **"Even vertex
+For the paper **"On Whitehead's cut vertex lemma"** written by Rylee Alanza and Lyman, the recommender recommends the following papers from the same cluster:

-$\zeta$-graceful labeling on Rough Graph"**, and **"Revisiting and improving upper bounds for identifying codes"** from the same cluster, and **"Numerical Solution of the 3-D Travel Time Tomography Problem"** and **"On irreducible representations of a class of quantum spheres"** which are also really similar to the selected paper but are from other clusters.
+- **"Local rainbow colorings for various graphs"**
+- **"Even vertex $\zeta$-graceful labeling on Rough Graph"**
+- **"Revisiting and improving upper bounds for identifying codes"**

+And paper from different clusters:

+- **"Numerical Solution of the 3-D Travel Time Tomography Problem"**
+- **"On irreducible representations of a class of quantum spheres"**

 <img src="/imgs/Recommender.png" style="width: 600px;" />